MachineLearningClassKTH/Lab1/doc/lab1.md

 ## Assignment 3

-Since we want to maximize information gain for each step, we choose the next node attribute by estimating which attribute maximizes the gain for that node.
+Since we want to maximize information gain for each step, we choose the next node splitting attribute by estimating which attribute maximizes the gain for that node.
 In our case, for Monk1 it would be __A5__, Monk2 __A5__ and for Monk3 __A2__.

 ### Expected Information gain